tyler-lawrence/WidgetLab/README.md

 ## 2. Create Widget Extension
 - File > New > Target ... select Widget Extension
 - Name it `CoffeesConsumedWidget`
+> [!IMPORTANT]
-- make sure the option *Include Configuration App Intent* is unchecked
+> - make sure the option *Include Configuration App Intent* is unchecked
-- If you see a popup asking you to active the scheme, select Activate
+> - If you see a popup asking you to active the scheme, select Activate

 ## 3. Modify the sample code
 Xcode provides some sample code for us.
 We'll modify the code they shared to fit our needs.
 Our goal is to have a simple static widget showing how many coffees have been consumed.
 The sample code is built around the idea of logging an emoji, which isn't too far from our purpose.

-1. Modify the `SimpleEntry` struct so it will show an Int representing coffees consumed.
+1. In the CoffeeConsumedWidget file, Modify the `SimpleEntry` struct so it will show an Int representing coffees consumed.
   - Change `emoji: String` to `coffeesConsumed: Int`
   - We don't care about initializing a date so let's provide a default value.
 Change `date: Date` to `date: Date = Date.now`